 It’s one of the best experiences for me because I get to have fun while taking a bath.

 Most days, I wake up early just to have a shower with my husband and I usually don’t bathe untill he gets back in the evening so we can do it together.

-It gives us time to pamper each other while having light conversations that move our relationship forward.
+It gives us time to pamper each other while having deep conversations that move our relationship forward.

 Sometimes, we even end up making out in the shower or right after having a shower.